gridcoin-community/Gridcoin-Site/wiki/faq.md

 # Staking

 ---
-### How is the amount of stake-reward calculated?
+### What do I get for staking a block?

-Proof of Stake rewards will give you 10 GRC for each block you stake.
-If you are not in investor mode you will also receive your BOINC rewards on top of the 10 in the same block.
+Proof of Stake rewards will give you 10 GRC for each block you stake plus fees for any transaction in that block.
+If you are a solo cruncher, you will also receive your BOINC rewards ("accrued rewards") in wallet.
+You also get the good feeling of knowing you have contributed to Gridcoin's network security and decentralization.

 ---
 ### The wallet says "Not Staking because you don't have mature coins", how long does it take for coins to mature?